imec-int/team_scheire_OK/README.md

 ### the props

 kids get to choose their props, making the transition to the Operations Room a lot smoother.
-Plus, they are less afraid of the 'tools' being handed to them, as they had the chance to familiarize themselves with it
+Plus, they are less afraid of the 'tools' being handed to them, as they had the chance to familiarize themselves with it. => TODO No idea what the final props were :-)

 ## hardware setup